la2050/archive/_projects/2015/inspiring-girls-to-become-entrepreneurs-of-the-future.md

   strengths & needs of girls to face life's challenges.
 Through project based learning & gamification, WhizGirls empowers & trains girls with digital language and entrepreneurship.
-'In one to three sentences, please describe your proposal.': >- Girls ages 12 to 18 are inspired to pursue post-secondary education and career paths in mathematical, scientific and technical fields.
-The program combines sports, creativity and personal development activities with an intensive summer camp experience, educational and experiential opportunities during the school year, and career development opportunities for older participants.
 Where will you be working?:
   - East LA
   - South LA